- Entertainment and Media»

 The three Scottish actors who were nominated by didn't win were Deborah Kerr, Mary Ure, and Tom Conti.
 Kerr, however, won an honorary Academy Award, recognizing her long and storied career in 1994.

-The venerable actor is now retired from the screen due to advanced age.
-But he is not forgotten.
+The venerable actor is now retired from the screen due to advanced age, having left a long list of beloved Sean Connery movies, assuring him big screen immortality.
 You can be sure that at some time in the future when the death of Sir Sean Connery is announced, not just Scotland will go into mourning, but undoubtedly many of his millions of worldwide fans will too.

 © 2016 Tim Anderson